GetDKAN/dkan/docs/admin/adding_new_content.md

 Going back to change Chart selections.
 To make changes on any of the previous screens, use the Back button rather than the key on your keyboard or back tab in your browser.
 By moving back without using the Back button, you may lose all your work or encounter other errors.

 Adding a Data Story
 Similar to a blog post, Data Stories provide a narrative that adds the depth of impact.
 Stories focus on how data changes real lives every day.
-While the form might look familiar, it's helpful to know how the content will appear on Granicus Open Data.
+While the form might look familiar, it's helpful to know how the content will appear on DKAN.

-Log in to your Granicus Open Data site.
+Log in to your DKAN site.
 From the Admin Menu, hover over the Add Content link Select the Data Story menu item from the drop-down menu.
 Title the Data Story and provide a banner image